Democratic watchman. (Bellefonte, Pa.) 1855-1940, May 06, 1932, Image 5

 The Woman’s Home Missionary

-society of the local M. E. church!
+society of the local M. E. church

-wil! give a special program in the
+will give a special program in the |

 auditorium of the church, Thursday,